carbon-language/carbon-lang/docs/project/goals.md

 by it, and fit it into our prioritization scheme.

-Software, especially at scale and over time, already imposes a burden on engineers due to its complexity.
-Carbon should strive for simplicity to reduce the complexity burden on reading, understanding, and writing code.
+Software, especially at scale and over time, already imposes a burden on engineers due to its inherent complexity.
+Carbon will strive to minimize that burden for reading, understanding, and writing code.
 The behavior of code should be easily understood, especially by those unfamiliar with the software system.
 Consider engineers attempting to diagnose a serious outage under time pressure—every second spent trying to understand the _language_ is one not spent understanding the _problem_.

 While the source code of our software may be read far more often by machines, humans are the most expensive readers and writers of software.
 As a consequence,